hemanthmunireddy/portfolio/README.md

-# 👋 Hi, I am Hemanth Munireddy
+# 👋 Hi, I'm Hemanth Munireddy

 ### 🌟Summary
 Mechatronics Engineer | 3+ Years of specialized experience in automation and control engineering combined with 1 year of industrial experience Hands on experience in PLC programming, HMI development, SCADA systems ,Industrial Robotics, SQL, Data analysis with Python.